Roosevelt dime: Production

 The Circulating Collectible Coin Redesign Act of 2020 was signed by President Donald Trump on January 13, 2021.
 It provides for, among other things, special one-year designs for the circulating coinage in 2026, including the dime, for the United States Semiquincentennial (250th anniversary), with one of the designs to depict women.
+On December 11, 2025, the Mint announced obverse the 1776~2026 dime would feature Liberty wearing a liberty cap, determined as she faces the tyranny of the British monarchy.
+On the reverse, an eagle in flight carrying arrows, symbolic of the colonists' fight, the American Revolution.
+The Roosevelt design will return again in 2027.

 Collecting

 Due to the large numbers struck, few regular-issue Roosevelt dimes command a premium, and the series has received relatively little attention from collectors.
 Though silver issues remain legal tender and can be removed from circulation and collected via coin roll hunting, clad coins form the majority of the dimes in circulation.
 Prominent among these are the dimes struck at Philadelphia in 1982, erroneously minted and released without the mint mark "P"; these may sell for $50 to $75.
 As no official mint sets were issued in 1982 or 1983, even ordinary dimes of those years from Philadelphia or Denver in pristine condition command a significant premium (worn ones do not).
 Far more expensive are the dimes erroneously issued in proof condition in 1970, 1975 and 1983 that lack the "S" mint mark.
 One of only two known from 1975 sold at auction in 2011 for $349,600.